 Even a minor flood will have a big impact on your business.
 You could lose stock and hardware, and there may be structural damage that needs repairing which could close your business while the work is carried out.
-This will cost you money directly, but also indirectly in terms of loss of custom as well as loss of confidence in your brand.
+This will cost you money directly, but also indirectly in terms of loss of custom as well as a loss of confidence in your brand.

 According to the Climate Coalition: “The UK is seeing an increased chance of wetter winters and more frequent and intense weather extremes, due to climate change.
 In two recent studies, researchers found the likelihood of extreme rainfall happening in the UK had increased by approximately 40% because of climate change.”